 Those who wish to become a medical assistant (MA) in California should have at least a high school diploma or GED.
-It is possible to work as an MA without certification in this state, but you must be able to satisfactorily demonstrate that you meet the Medical Board of California’s training criteria.
+It is possible to work as an MA without medical assistant certification in California, but you must be able to satisfactorily demonstrate that you meet the Medical Board of California’s training criteria.

 The tasks performed by MAs vary based on certification and place of employment.
 As long as the procedures are non-invasive, and they are completed under the express orders and supervision of the licensed physician or nurse practitioner, most MAs in California may:

 - Administer intramuscular (in the muscles), subcutaneous (under the skin), or intradermal (between layers of the skin) injections

 - Take blood pressure, height and weight measurements

 There are several procedures MAs are prohibited from performing:

 - Starting and disconnecting the infusion tube of an IV

 - Performing telephone triage without supervision